ChaseElander/ENGL460-Project/Scenes.md

 You: "good, how are you?"

-Darlene: "Delighted to meet your aquaintance, let meintroduce you to my friend here.
+Darlene: "Delighted to meet your acquaintance, let me introduce you to my friend here.
 This is James, he went to school with Mr. Wellington's son, but he is older.
 He works at the company with several of the other men here.
 It's really quite stressful, they are all competing right now for a promotion.
 There's some good guys, that would do well in the position, but certainly not all of them!"
 She laughs and jokingly motions towards James.
 "The only way he'll probably get it is if all the other guys just disappear!"
 Her laugh sings out, blocking out almost all other noise.

 James: "Hey, don't spoil my plans!
 Ha-ha.
 As if though, that's not my style really"